TNRIS/gio-data-update/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Building Footprints
-about: Suggest an idea for this project
+about: New Building Footprints for lidar collection or Update complete collection
 title: ''
 labels: ''
-assignees: ''
+assignees: 'mapvon'

 ---